OpenVnmrJ/OpenVnmrJ/README.md

 - Ubuntu:    Version 20, 22, and 24.
 - MacOS:     Versions 10.13 (High Sierra) to 14 (Sonoma). (data station only)

+OpenVnmrJ Version 3.2 will also run on a Windows 11 PC using the MicroSoft WSL2 package.
+An installer for this system is available from Jessi Baughman at [OpenVnmrJ_WSL](https://github.com/JessiBaughman/OpenVnmrJ_WSL)

 insert zenodo reference here

 OpenVnmrJ Version 3.1 was released in Oct.
 2021.
 It contains additions as described in the [Notes.txt](Notes.txt) file.
 Installation instructions are in the [Install31](Install31.md) file.
 OpenVnmrJ Version 3.1 can co-exist with any VnmrJ version.
 VnmrJ need not be installed in order for OpenVnmrJ to be completely functional as a spectrometer.